 One thing to watch out for: it is feasible to the attorney to include clauses allowing him or her to appoint a replacement to exercise any or all of the powers given to him by the donor.
 If you are unhappy with this, ask the Notary to remove those clauses.

-How Do I Arrange a Power of Attorney in Spain?
+How Do I Arrange a Power of Attorney for Spain?

 You can make a Power of Attorney in two ways.

-In Spain you should approach a Public Spanish Notary.
+Get a Power of Attorney in Spain - In Spain, you should approach a Public Spanish Notary.
 You can do this with your solicitor who can also provide translation services for the document as they will be written in Spanish.
 Arrange an appointment with your nearest Notary, and to explain to the Notary's clerk what the purpose of the Power of Attorney will be.
 You then provide all relevant personal details.
 Make sure you always take your passport and NIE with you.

 You can also make the arrangement from the UK.
 The document will be created by your Spanish solicitor, in both English and Spanish.
 A Notary in the UK can then witness your signature.
 In the UK as in Spain, this is a very special function that cannot be undertaken by a solicitor or a Commissioner for Oaths, it can only be completed by a Public Notary.

-You can attend the Spanish Embassy in the UK and avail yourself of the Notary Service there.
+Power Of Attorney from the Spanish Consulate in the UK - You can attend the Spanish Consulate in the UK and avail yourself of the Notary Service there.

 If you choose to arrange Power of Attorney from the UK, you should note that all documents issued by a foreign authority to be used before a Spanish Public Notary or any other Public Authority must be translated by an official sworn translator who has been registered in the corresponding Ministry of Foreign Affairs.
 Fortunately, the sworn translator will also sign and stamp the documents they are responsible for, so they not only translate but also certify the contents of official documents.